Masaya

 Masaya ([maˈsaʝa]) is the capital city of Masaya Department in Nicaragua.
 It is situated approximately 14 km west of Granada and 31 km southeast of Managua.
 It is located just east of the Masaya Volcano, an active volcano from which the city takes its name.
-With an estimated population of 136,584 (2021), it is Nicaragua's fourth most populous city, and is culturally known as the City of Flowers.
+With an estimated population of 138,657 (2022), it is Nicaragua's fourth most populous city, and is culturally known as the City of Flowers.

 History

-It is believed that the Niquiranos were the first people to dwell in the land of Masaya (the Chorotegas had also inhabited these areas).
+It is believed that the Nicaraos were the first people to dwell in the land of Masaya (the Chorotegas had also inhabited these areas).
 There is evidence of their settlements in small towns like Nindiri, Niquinohomo and Monimbó from before the Spanish Conquest.
 One of the city's principle neighborhoods is Monimbó (which in Spanish means "close to the water") and is located very close to the lagoon.
-There is documented evidence that in the 6th century, Monimbó had a population of about 150 tributaries.
+There is documented evidence that in the 6th century, Monimbó had a population of about 150 tribes.

 Pedrarias Davila initiated the conquest of what is now Masaya in 1524 and created the first encomiendas.
 Since Masaya is located on the main road from Granada to León, as well as the road to Panama, it soon developed into an appropriate resting place for travelers.
 Due to its nice climate and fertile soil, many people were drawn to settling in the city, thus creating the colonial city of Masaya.

 On 24 March 1819, the King, Ferdinand VII of Spain, granted Masaya the title of "Very Noble and Loyal Village Faithful to San Fernando of Masaya" that you can still read on the city's coat of arms today.
 Additionally, the city's coat of arms says, "Long Live the Heart of Mary".
 On 2 September 1839, Masaya was officially declared a city.

 Of all the different indigenous settlements, only Monimbó has conserved its ethnic identity over time.

 On 19 September 1912, during the Nicaraguan civil war of 1912, Nicaraguan rebel forces opened fire on American Marines and sailors passing through the city on their way to Granada.
 This became known as the Battle of Masaya.